 - Engage in brainstorming to generate ideas.
 Remember to set a high goal for the number of ideas the group should come up with, encourage wild ideas, and take brainwriting breaks.

 - Use the nominal group technique (see Tools and Techniques for Making Better Decisions below) in person or electronically to avoid some common group process pitfalls.
 Consider anonymous feedback as well.

 - Use analogies to envision problems and solutions.

 - Challenge teams so that they are engaged but not overwhelmed.

 - Let people decide how to achieve goals, rather than telling them what goals to achieve.

-- Model creative behavior.
+- Role model creative behavior.